tahz7/AzureAutomation-PythonExamples/README.md

 When you schedule the runbook, you need to fill out the parameters like this example:

     Param1: start_vm # start_vm or stop_vm
-    Param2: rg-elasticsearch-prod # this is which rg's you want to start/stop vm's in.
+    Param2: rg-nginx-prod # this is which rg's you want to start/stop vm's in.
 You can state multiple rg's like this: rg-mysql-prod rg-nginx-prod rg-apache-prod
     Param3: (leave empty by default) # this is which vm's you want to exclude.
-You can state multiple vm's like this: az-vm-prod-01 az-vm-prod-05
+You can state multiple vm's like this: !_az-vm-prod-01 !_az-vm-prod-05